 We will experimentally evaluate the proposed algorithms.
-We will use simulated images to evaluate the accuracy and usability of the different intensity estimation algorithms in subsection 5.1.
+We will use simulated images to evaluate the accuracy and usability of the different intensity estimation algorithms in Sect.
+5.1.
 We compare the algorithms to each other and to ground truth.
 Also, the need for outlier removal is evaluated.
-The effect of intensity correction in conjunction with classification between foreground and background on real images is demonstrated in subsection 5.2.
-We look into the runtime of the algorithms in subsection 5.3.
-A discussion of experimental results is given in subsection 5.4.
+The effect of intensity correction in conjunction with classification between foreground and background on real images is demonstrated in Sect.
+5.2.
+We look into the runtime of the algorithms in Sect.
+5.3.
+A discussion of experimental results is given in Sect.
+5.4.

 For the evaluation of the usability we demonstrate intensity correction in conjunction with foreground/background classification.
 For each image the apparent gain factor is calculated and the image is corrected for it.
-With this corrected image, a model of the background is updated using the online Expectation Maximization (EM) algorithm [18].
+With this corrected image, a model of the background is updated using the online Expectation Maximization (EM) algorithm (Priebe 1994).
 Four kernels are used to model the background.
 They are updated with an update speed $u{\rm B}$.

-The classification algorithm proposed by Stauffer [22] is used to do classification between foreground and background.
+The classification algorithm proposed by Stauffer (2000) is used to do classification between foreground and background.
 It is based on the assumption that the color distributions of the foreground and background are distinct.
 This way, separate kernels will be used to model the foreground and background.
 Each kernel is assigned a label, determining whether it models foreground or background.
-The background kernels together describe more then a fraction Fof all data.
+The background kernels together describe more then a fraction F of all data.
 We use F = 0.5 as proposed by Stauffer.
 Pixel classification is performed by determining whether a pixel can be assigned to any of the kernels labelled as background.
-A pixel is assigned to a kernel if it's value is within T{Stauffer} times the kernels standard deviation from the kernel mean (Stauffer proposes $T{\text{Stauffer}} = 2.5$ in [22]).
+A pixel is assigned to a kernel if it's value is within T{Stauffer} times the kernels standard deviation from the kernel mean (Stauffer proposes $T{\text{Stauffer}} = 2.5$ in Stauffer and Grimson 2000).

-5.1 Comparison by simulation
+5.1 Comparison by Simulation

 We will evaluate the proposed algorithms using a simulated image sequence.
-For each image the apparent gain factor a is estimated and the image is corrected according to equation 1.
-The corrected image is used to measure the performance of the intensity correction algorithm and to perform foreground/background classification.
+For each image the apparent gain factor a is estimated and the image is corrected according to (1).
+The corrected image is used to measure the performance of the intensity correction algorithm and to perform fore-ground/background classification.

-5.1.1 Image generation
+5.1.1 Image Generation

-Images are generated based on the full model of the CCD given by equation 20, so without simplifications.
-As scene we use the red channel of the first image from the Intratuin image sequence, see figure 3.
-In each frame 20 % of the pixels is selected at random and they are given a foreground value.
-The foreground value is drawn from a uniform distribution between 0 and 0.5, while the distribution of the background lies between 0 and 1 with peaks around 0.3, 0.6 and 0.8, see figure 5.1.1 for a noiseless example image and figure 5.1.1 for its histogram.
-We choose the parameter settings of the image simulation such that they approach an average camera from the cameras characterization in Appendix A.
+Images are generated based on the full model of the CCD given by (19), so without simplifications.
+As scene we use the red channel of the first image from the Intratuin image sequence, see Fig. 1.
+In each frame 20% of the pixels is selected at random and they are given a foreground value.
+The foreground value is drawn from a uniform distribution between 0 and 0.5, while the distribution of the background lies between 0 and 1 with peaks around 0.3, 0.6 and 0.8, see Fig. 1 for a noiseless example image and its histogram.
+We choose the parameter settings of the image simulation such that they approach an average camera from the cameras characterization in Withagen et al. (2007).